wp-plugins/advanced-cron-manager/readme.txt

 * deleting tasks and schedules
 * adding tasks and schedules

-Plugin is using AJAX request so you'll need enabled Javascript in order to use it.
+Plugin use AJAX request so you'll need enabled Javascript in order to use it.

 **Informations about WP Cron**